Rural Retreat 2018, #RR18, is going to be a fun, informative, and energizing weekend in Roanoke April 27-29.

 Awardsback to top

-The Rural Caucus is pleased to announce the presentation of our awards for the second year at the Sunday morning Rural Retreat Awards Breakfast, recipients voted on by the leadership board of the Rural Caucus.
+The Rural Caucus is pleased to announce the presentation of our awards for the third year at the Sunday morning Rural Retreat Awards Breakfast, recipients are nominated by the public and voted on by the leadership board of the Rural Caucus.
 Each award acknowledges people for their achievements and involvement advancing the election and causes of rural Democrats in the Commonwealth and named in appreciation for three prominent individuals whose deeds embody those efforts.

 Awards Breakfast Only Option